canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

 altLang: fr
 altLangPage: evaluation-impact-algorithmique
 collectionDirectory: views-vues/automated-decision-automatise
+aboutDecisionSection: About the Decision
+dataBusinessProcessSection: Data and Business Process
+systemFunctionalitySection: System Functionality
+organizationalReadinessSection: Organizational Readiness
+automatedDecisionViewTitle: How should I implement an Automated Decision System? (draft)
+automatedDecisionViewFilename: automated-decision
+aiaCriteria:
+  - "Impact on Individuals and Entities"
+  - "Impact on Government Institutions"
+  - "Data Management"
+  - "Procedural Fairness"
+  - "Complexity"
 questions:
   "1": What parts of the decision-making process will be automated by this system?
 (Check all that apply) "1a": File triage or assignment